 Please apply via our online application form .
 See the application and selection section for details of the supporting documents we require.

 We recommend that you apply as early as possible.
 We reserve the right to close applications if the course is full.

 - Develop clinical, leadership and research skills while working as a pharmacist with our part-time distance and blended learning options.

-- Study at a university ranked 5th in the UK for Pharmacy and Pharmacology (QS Rankings 2021).
+- Study at a university ranked 5th in the UK for Pharmacy (QS Rankings 2022).

 - Our course is mapped to the Royal Pharmaceutical Society's post-registration foundation framework.

 - Open up a new career, upskill or get more involved in research upon completion of this course.

 - Front-line healthcare workers are supported with additional flexibility to align busy schedules with part-time study on our online programme.

 For entry in the academic year beginning September 2024, the tuition fees are as follows: